Vegan Airline Meals

 Each leg separately

 Request your meal for every flight segment.
-Systems don't sync between connections — your outbound VGML won't carry to your return.
+Systems don't sync between connections, so your outbound VGML won't carry to your return.

 Reconfirm